• As low as $225/Night

 • Cottage

 First floor Caribbean-Style, one bedroom apartment.
-Unit has front porch with Adirondack chairs and rear veranda facing the striking Chowan Creek.
+Unit has front porch with Adirondack chairs and rear veranda facing the gorgeous Chowan Creek.

 Full kitchen with: induction stove-top, Sub-zero refrigerator, microwave oven, and dishwasher.